joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2020-11-10-am-now-sings-my-soul-psalm.md

 Because you have loved me

-Because your Son lived and died for me
+Because your Son
+  lived and died for me

-Because your Spirit bears witness with my spirit that I am a son of God.
+Because your Spirit
+  bears witness with my spirit
+  that I am a son of God.

 That you dwell wholly within me.

-And with you in me, I will bless your holy name forever.
+And with you in me
+  I will bless your holy name forever.

 Amen.
 </pre>